 The County of Los Angeles Flood Control District (LACFCD) is involved with all twelve EWMPs throughout the region and recognized that implementation of the twelve EWMPs could potentially result in significant environmental effects.
 The LACFCD therefore prepared a Programmatic Environmental Impact Report (PEIR) on behalf of all the EWMP groups to provide a countywide analysis of the EWMP plans.
 The PEIR evaluates the major environmental effects of implementing proposed EWMP projects from a program-level perspective.
 At this stage, the Permittees are developing the conceptual plans for certain EWMP projects and other activities that would provide reasonable assurances of meeting the permit requirements.
 Comprehensive project design, construction and operation details (and in some cases even location) are not the focus of the EWMPs or the PEIR.
-Instead, the PEIR frames the nature and magnitude of the expected environmental impacts associated with these proposed EWMP projects and identifies program mitigation measures to reduce the impacts of the projects as proposed.
+Instead, the PEIR frames the nature and magnitude of the expected environmental impacts associated with these proposed EWMP projects as proposed.